fluxzero-io/.github/profile/README.md

 #

 <p align="center">
-  <strong>Launched September 2025</strong> — Fluxzero is a cloud runtime that lets you build any backend, from a weekend MVP to a fleet of microservices.
+  <strong>Launched November 2025</strong> — Fluxzero is a cloud runtime that lets you build any backend, from a weekend MVP to a fleet of microservices.
 You focus on business logic.
 Fluxzero takes care of the rest.
 No rewrites.
 No migrations.
 Just clean, expressive logic that grows with you.
 </p>

 #